Mera Peak at 6,476m is situated to the south of Mt. Everest. It was first climbed on May 20, 1953 by Col. Jimmy Roberts and Sen Tenzing.

 We will retrace our way back to Kothe down the Hinku valley.
 We arrive Kothe early, so you can use this opportunity to take shower.

 We have allowed this extra day as a buffer day in case of flight cancellation from Lukla back to Kathmandu.
-You can use this day to do some extra sightseeing around Kathmandu valley.
-Your group leader can suggest and help organize sightseeing trip to some of the most famous sites around the valley.
+If we have not used this day for any delays contributed to flight cancellations, then we can use this day for sightseeing around Kathmandu valley.

 We will drive you to Tribhuwan International airport about 3 ½ hours before your departure time.